ogomez-at-wiris/selfari/README.md

 3. Type the following command: `safaridriver --enable`.
 It will ask for a apssword, it's your mac username password.
 4. Run `npm start`.

-It should run Safari, start a Google search, show the results, and close.
+It should run Safari, start with some random dude's homepage, show the page for a very short time, and close.
 The console will say: "Found title".